SARSteer: Safeguarding Large Audio-Language Models via Safe-Ablated Refusal Steering

 \subsection{Problem Formulation}

-\paragraph{Model Description.} We consider a basic-form LALM \(M\)\footnote{Despite the presence of additional components in certain LALMs (\eg, an audio decoder), in this paper, we focus on the basic architecture, namely the audio encoder, multimodal projector, and language model backbone, as these elements are common to most designs.} that processes multimodal queries \(Q = (a, t)\), where \(a\) is an \textit{audio} signal and \(t\) is a \textit{textual} input, to a textual output.
+\paragraph{Model Description.} We consider a basic-form LALM \(M\)\footnote{Despite the presence of additional components in certain LALMs (\eg, an audio decoder), in this paper, we focus on the basic architecture, namely the audio encoder, multimodal projector, and language model backbone, as these elements are common to most designs.
+The detailed illustration on Qwen2-Audio is provided in Appendix~\ref{appendix:detail_model_structure}.} that processes multimodal queries \(Q = (a, t)\), where \(a\) is an \textit{audio} signal and \(t\) is a \textit{textual} input, to a textual output.
 The audio encoder \(\mathcal{E}_a\) maps \(a\) into an embedding \(e_a = \mathcal{E}_a(a)\), which is then projected into the textual embedding space through a multimodal projector \(\mathcal{P}\), yielding \(\tilde{e}_a = \mathcal{P}(e_a)\).
 After that, the audio representations and the tokenized textual input are fed into the autoregressive language model backbone \(\mathcal{M}\), generating an output sequence

 where \(e_t\) is the discrete textual embedding processed by \(\mathcal{M}\), \(Y_I\) and \(Y_{<i}\) represent the complete response with \(I\) tokens and the first generated \(i\) tokens, respectively.
 It can be seen that the LALM extends standard LLMs by incorporating audio understanding through the audio encoder and multimodal projector, enabling both audio-text-conditioned generation.